INS Magen: Development and design

 The Sa'ar 6-class vessels have a displacement of almost 1,900 tons at full load and are 90 m long.
-They are armed with an Oto Melara 76 mm main gun, two Typhoon Weapon Stations, 32 vertical launch cells for Barak-8 surface-to-air missiles, 40 cells for the C-Dome point defense system, 16 anti-ship missiles Gabriel V. the EL/M-2248 MF-STAR AESA radar, and two 324 mm torpedo launchers.
+They are armed with an Oto Melara 76 mm main gun, two Typhoon Weapon Stations, 16 vertical launch cells for Barak MX LR surface-to-air missiles, 40 cells for the C-Dome point defense system, 16 anti-ship missiles Gabriel V. the EL/M-2248 MF-STAR AESA radar, and two 324 mm torpedo launchers.
 They have hangar space and a platform able to accommodate a medium class SH-60-type helicopter.

 Construction and career

 She was laid down on 7 February 2018 and launched on 12 May 2019 at German Naval Yards and ThyssenKrupp in Kiel.
 She was handed over to the Israeli Navy on 2 December and commissioned on 11 November 2020.
 In Haifa in September 2022, the vessel's 76/62 rapid-fire main gun was ceremonially accepted for her and her sister ship Oz.